How to Find Dividends Without Picking Stocks

 Some closed-end funds follow a dividend capture strategy, which means the fund buys stocks just before their ex-dividend date and sells them after they pay the dividend.
 Since most dividend paying stocks pay dividends quarterly, if the fund owned a static portfolio, it would capture four dividend payments a year.
 Instead, by rolling the portfolio based on the ex-dividend dates of various stocks, the fund is able to capture five dividend payments a year, rather than four.
 This strategy can result in a higher distribution rate.
 It can also result in capital losses or gains since this type of dividend income fund is actively moving in and out of stocks.

 Dividend Income Index Funds

 Index funds are one of the most cost-effective ways to invest.
 Some index funds specialize in owning dividend paying stocks.
-I think dividend index income funds are one of the easiest ways to get exposure to dividend paying stocks.
-They are a great option for new investors, or those who don't have the time or expertise to research stocks on their own.
+Dividend index income funds are one of the easiest ways to get exposure to dividend paying stocks.
+They are a great option for new investors or those who don't have the time or expertise to research stocks on their own.

 If you are looking for a dividend income fund because you want monthly retirement income, consider using something called a retirement income fund.

 Like a dividend income fund, these funds are designed to produce and pay out regular income.
 Instead of owning dividend paying stocks, these funds own a diversified portfolio of stocks and bonds which are managed to achieve a long-term return that will allow the fund to pay out a set amount of income each month.